 Secured debts are those that are tied to collateral, like property, which can be repossessed if you default.
 Unsecured debts, on the other hand, aren't protected by any collateral.

 Whenever you take out a loan or charge something on a credit card, you’re simply borrowing from your future income.
 So, the $1,000 or $100,000 you spend today will be taken from what you earn in the days to come.

 Truthfully, debt decreases your future standard of living, by giving you less money to live on than what you have today.
 Make the most of the income you expect to earn by taking steps to become debt free.

-As long as you have outstanding debt, you don’t make the decisions about your money, your lenders do.
+As long as you have outstanding debt, you don’t get to make the decisions about your money; your lenders do.
 They decide how much you pay them and when you pay them.
 In some cases, they can increase your interest rate and minimum payment and give you less than two months to adjust your budget to fit them.
 Paying off your debt and becoming debt free puts you in complete control of your money.